alfredo1995/recyclable-scroll-view/README.md

 Clone the repository:

-    Locate and Select the desired cloning method, such as HTTPS or SSH
+    Find and select the desired cloning method, such as HTTPS or SSH (Copy Clone URL)

-    Copy Clone URL: Copy the given clone URL.
-This URL represents the location of the repository on GitHub.

     Alternatively, you can use the hotkey (usually F5) to launch the game